zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/07-sinhala-google.md

 [APZ 51.2] (# apz51.2) # apz51.2 .ref .apz} "Does anyone associate with sex"
 If the Dhamma is any such evil Dhamma (7-1) 1 (i) (ii) paragraphs should be applied) Even if the union of two is the doctrine of sexual intercourse.
-“Someone associates with sex Will "means that in recent times the Buddha, the Dhamma, the Sangha, have abandoned the discipline and come down.
+"Someone associates with sex Will "means that in recent times the Buddha, the Dhamma, the Sangha, have abandoned the discipline and come down.
 That is, the doctrine of sexual intercourse is practiced.